Incompatibility of Observables as State-Independent Bound of Uncertainty Relations

+Actually, the formalism of this criterion is based on the conditional probabilities $P(B|A)$ \cite{Cavalcanti2009}.
+However, if Alice and Bob take measurements $A_{j}$ and $S_{\vec{n}_j}$ on their own states respectively \cite{Zhen2016}, a bipartite state is steerable (from Alice to Bob) if the following uncertainty relations

+is violated, and $\{\alpha_{j}\}$ are arbitrary real numbers.
+In all of the above we have shown the strength of steerability is determined by the strength of preparation uncertainty in measurements, i.e. incompatibility.
+The concepts of uncertainty, entanglement and EPR-Steering are linked through the incompatibility $\mathcal{I}(\vec{n}_1, \cdots, \vec{n}_N)$.

+{\bf Conclusion---} In this Letter, we quantify the incompatibility of three or more observables by the optimal state-independent bound of uncertainty relations.
+As illustration, we explicitly calculate the incompatibility of any set of 2-by-2 observables.
+Future investigations can be made to extend our results to higher dimensions as well as quantifying the incompatibility using various forms of uncertainty relations, such as entropic uncertainty relations and weighted uncertainty relations.
+It is also an interesting open problem to figure out the relationship between our notion of incompatibility measure and many other definitions \cite{Heinosaari2016,Busch2007}.

-To summarize, we proposed a general framework for detecting entanglement and characterizing steering based on variance-based uncertainty relations.
-By virtue of the incompatibility between observables (IO), we derived the state-independent lower bound for variance-based uncertainty relations.
-The relations between the incompatibility between observables (IO) and its geometrical representations are also given.
-As illustrations, we showed uncertainty relations are just the mathematical formulations of incompatibility between observables, and that is why both entropic uncertainty relations and variance-based uncertainty relations can be used to detect entanglement and characterize steering.
-Our work established intriguing connections among a number of fascinating subjects, including Lie theory, quantum foundations, uncertainty principle, quantum correlations and the geometry of quantum state space, which are of interest to researchers from diverse fields.
-In addition, our work has reveal a deeper theory behind uncertainty relations, the incompatibility between observables.
+Our work established intriguing connections among a number of fascinating subjects, including quantum foundations, uncertainty principle, quantum correlations and the geometry of quantum state space, which are of interest to researchers from diverse fields.
+Uncertainty relations are nothing but mathematical manifestation of the incompatibility of observables, and that is why both entropic uncertainty relations and variance-based uncertainty relations can be used to detect entanglement and characterize steering.
+Note that compare with previous developments on approximating the optimal bound ~\cite{Schwonnek2017} , our method provides an analytically expression of the optimal bound for qubit states.

-{\it Note added.} After this work was completed, independently, Schwonnek, Dammeier, and Werner~\cite{Schwonnek2017} proposed a numerical method for locating a state-independent bound for the sum of the variances, and employed them for detecting entanglement.
-Here we provided an analytic form for the variances of spin observables, and utilize it for testing EPR-steering criteria, in addition to entanglement detection.

-{\bf Acknowledgments}\, The work is supported by National Natural Science Foundation of China (11405093, 11271138, and 11531004), Guangdong Innovative and Entrepreneurial Research Team Program (2016ZT06D348), Science, Technology and Innovation Commission of Shenzhen Municipality (ZDSYS201703031659262, JCYJ20170412152620376), and Simons Foundation (198129).
+{\bf Acknowledgments}\, We thank S. Cheng, R. Schwonnek, L. Dammeier and J. Kaniewski for correspondence.
+This work is supported by the National Natural Science Foundation of China (No. 11875160), the NSFC Guangdong Joint Fund (U1801661), the Guangdong Innovative and Entrepreneurial Research Team Program (No. 2016ZT06D348), Natural Science Foundation of Guangdong Province (2017B030308003), the Science, Technology and Innovation Commission of Shenzhen Municipality (JCYJ20170412152620376, JCYJ20170817105046702, ZDSYS201703031659262), and the Simons Foundation (198129).